shenrf/Network-Simulator/README.md

 ###4.Packets :
 + Units of data that are sent through the network
 + Since we are implementing a TCP protocol, the packets follow TCP packet regulation:
-+ The TCP headers are:
 + Source Port: 16bits
 + Destination Port: 16 bits
 + Sequence Number: 32 bits
 + Acknoweledgement Number: 32 bits
-+ and so on, for detail, please refer to http://www.freesoft.org/CIE/Course/Section4/8.htm
++ For more details about TCP, please refer to http://www.freesoft.org/CIE/Course/Section4/8.htm